|

 1/2 teaspoon turmeric

 Cook noodles in boiling salted water until slightly undercooked.
-Drain,
+Drain and

 Lamb Tarkari